agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```ts
 const MY_GROUP = MY_COLLECTION.getGroup('myGroup');
 ```
-If it can't find the searched Group, it returns `undefined`.
+If it can't find the desired Group, it returns `undefined`.

 :::info